Scale separation, rolling solutions and entropy bounds: Entropy bounds and extra dimensions

 From \eqref{ADC}, we read that scale separation requires $\alpha < 1/2$, so that $L_{KK}<L_H$.
 An example is provided by the Dark Dimension \cite{Montero:2022prj} scenario with $\alpha=1/4$ and $d=4$.
 We now see that this scenario, which postulates $n=1$, violates both CEB and CKN.
 The same applies to the recently proposed double Dark Dimension \cite{Anchordoqui:2025nmb}, with $n=2$, as long as one insists on $\alpha=1/4$.
 In particular, for $d=4$ the special case $\alpha=1/4$ is allowed by CEB ($\gamma =1$) whenever $n\geq 4$ but never possible according to CKN ($\gamma=2$).
 Scale separation ($\alpha<1/2$) in $d=4$ is compatible with CEB for $n\geq 2$ and with CKN for $n\geq 3$.

 The fact that the Dark Dimension scenario violates both entropy bounds calls for a deeper understanding.
 One option is that the scenario is inconsistent.
 Another option is that entropy bounds apply only on vacua or, more in general, in the presence of a horizon.
 In this case, our analysis indicates that the Dark Dimension scenario should not be realized on a de Sitter vacuum, which does have a horizon, but instead on a rolling solution with no cosmic or apparent horizon.
-Yet a third option is that the implementation of the entropy bounds we used, following \cite{Castellano:2021mmx,Calderon-Infante:2023ler}, is too naive and more refined versions are needed.
-Notice however that the form of the CEB here employed has been recently re-derived in \cite{Cribiori:2024jwq} without relying on entropy arguments.
+Yet a third option is that the implementation of the entropy bounds we used, following \cite{Castellano:2021mmx,Calderon-Infante:2023ler}, is too naive and more refined versions are needed.\footnote{For example, by considering the UV cutoff to be the Kaluza-Klein scale, we would get $\alpha \geq \gamma /(2(d+\gamma-2))$.
+Then, for $d=4$ and $\alpha=1/4$ CKN would be saturated while CEB would be satisfied.
+In this case, when combined with $1/4 \leq \alpha \leq 1/2$ \cite{Montero:2022prj}, CKN would single out the value $\alpha =1/4$ required by the Dark Dimension scenario.} Notice however that the form of the CEB here employed has been recently re-derived in \cite{Cribiori:2024jwq} without relying on entropy arguments.